BK1603/Blog/content/posts/fd.md

 If you have even a little experience with linux or have manipulated files in a language like C, you'd think that the problem somehow involves file descriptors.
 And you wouldn't be wrong.
 Clicking on the problem you'd find the following hint:
 ```
-Mommy! what is a file dexriptor in Linux?
+Mommy! what is a file descriptor in Linux?

 * try to play the wargame your self but if you are ABSOLUTE beginner, follow this tutorial link:
 https://youtu.be/971eZhMHQQw